 Playmakers is quickly becoming a favorite hangout on Royal Caribbean ships… and for good reason.
-What’s not to like about a casual hangout where you can grab a beer, shoot some pool, be surrounded by TVs showing sports and eat some good food?
+What’s not to like about a spot where you can grab a beer, shoot some pool, be surrounded by TVs showing sports and eat some great food?

 If you haven’t visited this sports bar on a cruise yet, then you’re in for a treat.
-Not every Royal Caribbean ship has them just yet but they are being added to many during refurbishments.
-We visited during a recent trip about Mariner of the Seas.
+Not every Royal Caribbean ship has them just yet, but they are being added to many during refurbishments and newbuilds.

 What Is Playmakers?
 What Is the Atmosphere Like?

 Above all, Playmakers is a sports bar.
-Step inside and the place is dimly lit.
-That’s ideal because it makes it easier to see the dozens of TV screens showing sports.
+Step inside and the first thing you’ll see are seemingly dozens of TV screens showing all types of sports.

 Put simply, if there is a game on that you want to watch, then there is no better spot on the ship or that we’ve seen on any other cruise line.

-In addition to the TVs there is a full-service bar with beers on tap, cocktails, and more.
-There is also a small menu of food with burgers, wings, nachos and other bar food.
+In addition to the TVs, there is a full-service bar with beers on tap, cocktails, and more.
+There is also a menu of food with burgers, wings, nachos and other bar food.

 In total the menu isn’t that large, but it hits all the high points of what you’d expect while watching a game.